-These are a few common challenges that managers can have when they have people who work part-time on their team.
+These are a few common challenges that managers can face when they have people on their team who work part-time.
 In this article, we'll offer some ideas and strategies for managing part-time staff.

 Assigning part-timers to team projects can be tricky.
 On one hand, this is a great way to use their skills, particularly if those skills are specialized or unique.
 On the other hand, their involvement can slow the team's progress because they're not available as much, and their absence may also cause them to miss key discussions and planning sessions.

 Many managers find it best to assign specific projects and tasks to their part-time staff, and then leave larger, team-oriented projects to people who work full-time.

 However, bear in mind that part-timers may have a lot to offer within a project – both in terms of professional skills and the team roles that they fulfill.
 (Our articles Belbin's Team Roles and Benne and Sheats' Group Roles will help you better understand and define roles for individual team members.)